Huang-lab/BEACON/README.md

 ## Overview

 **BEACON** is a computational framework designed to perform Bayesian analysis on expression and gene dependency data across different cell lineages.
-The model integrates expression as the dependent variable and gene dependency data as the independent variable, while accounting for lineage as a confounding factor.
+The model integrates expression as the dependent variable and gene dependency data as the independent variable.

 The framework uses **JAGS** (Just Another Gibbs Sampler) for Bayesian inference and MCMC (Markov Chain Monte Carlo) simulations to estimate parameters of interest, including the correlation between gene expression and dependency.